ClaireLouiseR/ClaireLouiseR.github.io/docs/index.md

   </div>
 </div>

-I’m a Berlin-based Data Analyst with a Master of Applied Data Analytics (ANU).
+I’m a Berlin-based Data Analyst with a Master of Applied Data Analytics (ANU) specialising in computer science.

 This site shares selected projects and notebooks while I build out new work.

 - Email: clairelourussell@gmail.com